rand-projects/fisb-rest/docs/source/document.rst

 * ``"cancel"``: Present only when cancelled.
 Always check for this first and delete the report.
 No other processing required.
-* ``"subtype"``: One of 0, 3, or 6, dependent if this is a 00, 03, or 06
-  hour G-AIRMET. '/g-airmet' will select all of these. '/g-airmet-00', '/g-airmet-03', and '/g-airmet-06' will only select a particular type.
-* ``"issued_time``": When the report was issued.
-* ``"for_use_from_time"``: Starting time the forecast can be used.
-* ``"for_use_to_time"``: Time the forecast should no longer be used.
-  This is also the expiration time.
 * There is only a single graphical entry for each G-AIRMET.
 * Most G-AIRMETs return Polygons, but freezing level G-AIRMETs may return a Polygon or LineString.
 * The ``"properties"`` geojson field may contain the following fields:
    ``"conditions"``
-      If the reason for the G-AIRMET is IFR or mountain Obscuration conditions, this field will list the conditions responsible.
+      If the reason for the G-AIRMET is IFR or Mountain Obscuration conditions, this field will list the conditions responsible.
 This will be a list with one or more of the following elements: